-Director since company incorporation on 25 November 2008.
+Director since Company incorporation on 25 November 2008.

 Professor Glyn Davis is Vice Chancellor and President of the University of Melbourne.
 He is a Fellow of the Academy of the Social Sciences in Australia and a Companion in the Order of Australia.
-Internationally, Professor Davis is Vice-Chair of Universitas 21, a grouping of 25 leading universities from around the globe, a member of the Association of Pacific Rim Universities, a member of the Hong Kong Grants Commission, and a Director of the Menzies Centre for Australian Studies at King's College London.
+Internationally, Professor Davis is Vice-Chair of Universitas 21, a grouping of 25 leading universities from around the globe, a member of the Association of Pacific Rim Universities, a Director of the Menzies Centre for Australian Studies at King's College London, and Chair of Universities Australia.